dimi-fn/Various-Data-Science-Scripts/Shell_scripting/README.md

 **cat**

-* it prints a file's content
+* it prints a file's content (*it makes only sense for txt files, not binary like images*)
 * you can also concatenate the content of multiple files into one file
 * cat command can often be used in combination with the pipe operator "|" to feed a file's content as input to another command: `cat file1 | anothercommand`.